-- Scouting promises its members adventure - While a weekend camping trip at a State Park may be adventurous for a 10 year-old, it will not be so for an older Scout
+- Scouting promises adventure to its members - While a weekend camping trip at a State Park may be adventurous for a 10-year-old, it will not be so for an older Scout

-Why High Adventure?
+WHY High Adventure?

-- Cubs are motivated to join Scouts BSA. - High adventure increases youth retention. - Retention increases exposure to scouting values (3 AIMS). - Younger Scouts (age < 13) have outings to aspire to. - Older / Venture Scouts (=> 13) are motivated to remain involved. - Scouts who have gone on a High Adventure are more likely to return as Scouters.
+- · High adventure increases youth retention. - Retention increases exposure to scouting values (3 AIMS). - Younger Scouts (age < 13) have outings to aspire to. - Older / Venture Scouts (=> 13) are motivated to remain involved. - Scouts who have gone on a High Adventure are more likely to return as Scouters.
 Their children are more likely to join Scouts.